CGJennings/se3docs/docs/um-release-notes.md

 ### Notices

-* The **Document Browser** are considered deprecated.
+* The **Document Browser** is considered deprecated.
 API documentation will be accessible from a regular browser.

 ### Java 9+ compatibility